 Wednesday: 10-11:45am & Evenings by Appointment Only

-The Food Pantry is closed on all major holidays, the day after Thanksgiving, and the week between Christmas and New Year's.
+The Food Pantry is closed on all major holidays, the day after Thanksgiving, the week between Christmas and New Year's and when there are weather-related emergencies.

 Food Pantry Location